feedzai/AutoVizuA11y/README.md

 ## Shortcut Guide

 The Shortcut Guide can be acessed by the user, using the <kbd>?</kbd> key, while having keyboard focus either on an AutoVizuA11y chart or an underlying data element.
-As a developer, you may override this component with [your own](#shortcutGuideProp) and or change its [styling](#shortcutGuideStyle).
+As a developer, you may override this component with [your own](#shortcutGuideProp) or change its [styling](#shortcutGuideStyle).

 ### Shortcut keys